 Forced, bonded or compulsory labour, human trafficking and other kinds of slavery and servitude represent some of the gravest forms of human rights abuse in any society and will not be tolerated within our operations or our supply chain.

-This is our fourth public statement made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 through which we seek to set out our current approaches and policies, while at the same time begin to demonstrate how we intend to act moving forward and build upon year on year.
+This is our seventh public statement made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 through which we seek to set out our current approaches and policies, while at the same time begin to demonstrate how we intend to act moving forward and build upon year on year.

 We appreciate that Parkeray does not exist in isolation and that pretty much everything we do has a social and environmental impact in some form or another.
 We care about this and hold ourselves accountable and responsible for our actions.
 In doing so, we are heavily reliant on our workforce and our supply chain partners.

 Our Social Justice Policy underpins everything we do; it is a mandatory requirement which extends to every individual working for or on behalf of Parkeray.
-It requires all of us to act ethically and comply with legal requirements at all time, putting our principles into practice in everything we do.
-Such is the culture of the company we are confident suspected breaches of this policy will be raised and addressed appropriately.
+It requires all of us to act ethically and comply with legal requirements at all times, putting our principles into practice in everything we do.
+Such is the culture of the company, we are confident suspected breaches of this policy will be raised and addressed appropriately.

 The vast majority of our work undertaken within Central London and a desire to ensure fairness, all of our employees are paid significantly above the London Living wage with our younger employees on training contracts being paid well above the minimum wage for the 25+ age category.
 Payments are made by bank transfer with no payments made through third-party bank accounts.